Learning-based Robust Optimization: Procedures and Statistical Guarantees: Basic Framework and Implications

 Note that, because of the discrete nature of our quantile estimate, the theoretical confidence level is not a monotone function of the sample size, and neither is there a guarantee on an exact confidence level at $1-\delta$ using a finite sample (see Appendix \ref{sec:phase 2 data}).
 On the other hand, Theorem \ref{consistency} Part \ref{thm pt1} guarantees that asymptotically our construction can achieve an exact confidence level.

-The idea of using a dimension-collapsing transformation map $t$ resembles the notion of data depth in literature of generalized quantile (\cite{li2008multivariate,serfling2002quantile}).
+The idea of using a dimension-collapsing transformation map $t(\cdot)$ resembles the notion of data depth in the literature of generalized quantile (\cite{li2008multivariate,serfling2002quantile}).
 In particular, the data depth of an observation is a positive number that measures the position of the observation from the ``center" of the data set.
 The larger the data depth, the closer the observation is to the center.
 For example, the half-space depth is the minimum number of observations on one side of any line passing through the chosen observation (\cite{hodges1955bivariate,tukey1975mathematics}), and the simplicial depth is the number of simplices formed by different combinations of observations surrounding an observation (\cite{liu1990notion}).
 Other common data depths include the ellipsoidally defined Mahalanobis depth (\cite{mahalanobis1936generalized}) and projection-based depths (\cite{donoho1992breakdown,zuo2003projection}).
-Our construction here can be viewed as a generalization of data depth that does not measure the position of the data relative to the center (there can be more than one cluster, for instance), but rather we are concerned about the geometric properties of the resulting prediction set for tractability purpose.
-Lastly, instead of calibrating using an independent data set, conformal prediction (\cite{lei2013distribution}) uses exchangeability to obtain prediction sets, but it is based on kernel density estimator and does not directly attain geometric tractability for optimization purpose.
+Instead of measuring the position of the data relative to the center as in the data depth literature, our transformation map is constructed to create uncertainty sets with good geometric and tractability properties.